Brozany nad Ohří: Geography

 Brozany nad Ohří is located about 9 km south of Litoměřice, 24 km south of Ústí nad Labem and 42 km north of Prague.
 It lies in a flat agricultural landscape of the Lower Ohře Table.
 The municipality is situated on the left bank of the Ohře River, which partly forms the eastern and southern municipal border.

 History

 The first written mention of Brozany is from 1276.
 It was a property of the provosts from Mělník.
 After the Hussite Wars, the village was acquired by the royal chamber.
 The Bohemian Kings pledged the village to various noblemen.
 In 1601, Brozany was acquired by Jan Zbyněk Zajíc of Hazmburk.
-From 1617 until the establishment of a sovereign municipality in 1848, it was owned by the Lobkowicz family.
-In 1625, Brozany was promoted to a market town.
+From 1617 until the establishment of an independent municipality in 1848, it was owned by the Lobkowicz family.
+Brozany was promoted to a market town in 1625.

 Transport

-The D8 motorway from Prague to Ústí nad Labem passes through the municipal territory.
+The D8 motorway from Prague to Ústí nad Labem runs through the municipal territory.